Help the pigs

 September 2007

 New pig sleeping barns painted and filled with fresh hay for new beds.
 Pigs are excited.
-Packer the llama continues to improve with acute medical condition, more tests completed.
+Packer the llama continues to improve from acute medical condition, more tests completed.
 Judy to Everett to protest animal cruelty and exploitation at Ringling Brothers Circus.
-14 loads of cedar chips delivered in one day!
+Fourteen loads of cedar chips delivered in one day!
 Seems like mountains of chips to move.
 Work party does amazing work!
 All chips down for pig walkways in winter.
-Bunny the young farm pig spayed, requires confinement to recover.
-Construction completed on senior pigs barn for added housing in the winter.
+Bunny the young farm pig spayed and requires confinement to recover.
+Construction completed on senior pigs' barn for added housing in the winter.

 Doh Driver completes training and starts as new manager at Sidecar for Pigs Peace.
 We welcome her and we will all miss Peggy.
 Peter our blind Pomeranian dog to vet with acute medical concerns.
 Tests reveal cardiac condition.
 Calls to us from Hawaii regarding captured feral piglet in need of a safe home.
 We learn that pigs are openly hunted on all public and private land in all of Hawaii.
 This little fellow will never survive.
 Plans started to get him safely to Pigs Peace.
 The story will continue next month!